 — Ann Powers of NPR Music

-Max Hatt / Edda Glass have "an incomparable spook” and a "unique sound" (Nashville Scene and NPR’s Larry Groce) that's taken them across the county from NPR and PBS to NYC's Lincoln Center, DC's Kennedy Center, and the Sundance Film Festival.
-Praised for her "impeccable vocal command" (PopMatters) and compared to a gamut of singers from Astrud Gilberto to Billie Holliday, Glass's voice is ultimately "one of a kind...you cannot confuse her with another artist" (New York Theatre Guide).
+Max Hatt / Edda Glass have "an incomparable spook” and a "unique sound" (Nashville Scene and NPR’s Larry Groce) that's taken them from their home in Montana and sent them across the county from NPR and PBS to NYC's Lincoln Center, DC's Kennedy Center, and the Sundance Film Festival.
+Praised for her "impeccable vocal command" (PopMatters), Glass's voice is ultimately "one of a kind...you cannot confuse her with another artist" (New York Theatre Guide).
 Their award-winning original music and mesmerizing reinventions of the Great American Songbook and Brazilian classics create a swoon-inducing soundscape of voice and guitar that is both epic and intimate, encapsulating “the confusing sentiment of feeling both lost and found, all at once" (New York Theater Guide).
 If we live in uneasy times, this music is both a reflection and antidote, an escape that is really a healing-in-place.

-With other influences ranging from Neil Young to Ella Fitzgerald, Baden Powell, Jefferson Airplane, Keith Jarrett, Bill Frisell, Patricia Barber, Chet Baker, Jim Hall, Paul Desmond, Charlie Haden, Bob Dylan, Joni Mitchell, David Crosby, Jim Jarmusch, J.D.
+With other influences ranging from Neil Young to Ella Fitzgerald, Billie Holliday, Baden Powell, Jefferson Airplane, Keith Jarrett, Bill Frisell, Patricia Barber, Chet Baker, Jim Hall, Paul Desmond, Charlie Haden, Bob Dylan, Joni Mitchell, David Crosby, Jim Jarmusch, J.D.
 Salinger, Marshall McLuhan, Ursula LeGuin— and absorbing the effects of mediums ranging from epic poetry to television— the duo truly creates "a unique sound harmoniously forged from seemingly disparate elements," (Larry Groce of NPR Mountain Stage).
-They’ve lived in various places across the West and on the road, and are now based in the Portland, OR area.

 — Ann Powers (NPR Music)